 Solutions for Brands

-Amuse Labs offers multiple options for advertisers and brands looking for creative ways to run campaigns.
+Brands can engage their audience in a playful and thoughtful way with themed games.
+Amuse Labs offers multiple options for brands and advertising agencies looking for creative campaigns.

-In an online world where users are overloaded with impersonal display ads all around the page, which are often ignored, interactive ads offer something interesting for the users to engage with.
+In an online world where users are overloaded with impersonal display ads all around the page, interactive ads offer something interesting for the users to engage with.
 The novel format of the ads and their ability to keep the users engaged for longer periods of time makes them an attractive option for brands and advertisers.

 Companies like Netflix, Delta Airlines and Shopify have used PuzzleMe to run promotion campaigns on popular websites.